Skip to content

 • List of safe restaurants/foods

-IBS flare-ups are unpredictable and distressing, but having a plan helps you recover faster and feel more in control.
+IBS flare-ups are unpredictable and painful, but having a plan cuts your recovery time and puts you back in control.

 Key principles during flares:

-• Stay hydrated: Water and peppermint tea are your best friends
+• Stay hydrated: Water and peppermint tea above all else

-• Rest: Give your body time to heal
+• Rest: Give your body the time it needs to heal

 • Be patient: Recovery takes 3-7 days typically